mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 type and the request body must be a complete and valid JSON representation of a resource.
-All PATCH requests must use the `Content-Type: application/json` media type and the request body must be a JSON document containing a partial definition of the original resource.
+All PATCH requests must use the `Content-Type: application/json` media type and the request body must be a JSON document containing a partial definition of the modified resource.

 #### Host